brainuser5705/personal-website/_past/hackathon/seinfeld-calendar.md

 - worked a Concessions shift mid-hackathon
 - trying to figure out how to import external Javascript files into a Javascript file
-- ended up including everything in `<script>` tags in the HTML file instead
+- ended up including everything in `<script>` tech in the HTML file instead
 - ate probably 100 grams of sugar to go through the night
 - ended up staying awake for > 24 hours
 - bought back two pans of just bread, another pan of vegan hotdogs, and a few